 For moms that are returning to work, storing breastmilk is a great way to continue your milk supply because of the frequent expressing.

 Wear some easy to nurse or pump in clothes to work, like the Bun Maternity nursing tanks, for easy pumping and this will help with your milk storing success.
 The tops are simple for layering and your co workers will love the look mixed in your work style.
 No fuss and makes pumping on a tight schedule much easier.

 Keep your pump super clean as well as hands when expressing and storing.
 Keeping breastmilk safe is very important mamas!

 A nice chic pump bag is the perfect accessory for working moms.
-We love these Fawn Design diaper bags.
-They are super pretty and will last for well beyond the breastfeeding days.
+There are many super pretty options out there.
+Search for one that will look good beyond breastfeeding pumping mom days.

-These are really neat treats for when baby wants a snack or you need to defrost some breastmilk quickly to add in baby's food when introducing solids.
-Get a popsicle mold that is meant for these little bubbies so everything stays clean, stored fresh, and easy.
+These are really neat treats for when baby wants a snack, or you need to defrost some breastmilk quickly to add in baby's food when introducing solids.
+Get a popsicle mold that is meant for these little bubbies so everything stays clean, stored fresh, safe, and easy.

 ....and nobody like spilled milk so store away ladies!

 Always CONSULT your doctor for the best tips for you and your baby.

 ***links are to things we just love and totally non-sponsored.
 If you want us to review your product just email us here.